taniarojasc/taniarojasc.github.io/_pages/about.md

 Research Work
 ======
 My research integrates remote sensing, GIS, and quantitative modeling to examine how landscape dynamics shape patterns of biodiversity across systems.
 I am particularly interested on how these systems respond to the human footprint.
-Currently, I focus on how extractive industries, such as mining, reorganize responses across conceptual levels (populations, communities, ecosystems, landscapes), emphasizing how anthropogenic disturbances reshape these patterns and processes.
+Currently, I focus on how extractive industries (anthropogenic disturbances), such as mining, reorganize responses across conceptual levels (populations, communities, ecosystems, landscapes).

 Contact me
 ------